Television in Iran

-Television was first introduced to Iran in 1958, as a privately-owned and commercially-operated enterprise, before being nationalised, remaining a state-controlled monopoly, first of National Iranian Radio and Television, and following the Iranian Revolution in 1979, of Islamic Republic of Iran Broadcasting.
+Television was first introduced to Iran in 1958, as a privately owned and commercially operated enterprise, before being nationalised, remaining a state-controlled monopoly, first of National Iranian Radio and Television, and following the Iranian Revolution in 1979, of Islamic Republic of Iran Broadcasting.
+Television, or more specifically IRIB, is nicknamed "glass wool" by locals, because of the appearance of clerics with long beards comparable to sheep wool, appearing behind the "glass", the television set.

 History

 Television Iran

 On October 3, 1958, Television Iran (TVI) was established, broadcasting from Tehran.
 A second station, based in Abadan in the south of the country, was established in 1960.
 Its programming included quiz shows and American programmes dubbed into Persian, and appealed to an unsophisticated audience.

 Habib Sabet, a Baháʼí who was one of Iran's major industrialists, was the founder of the first television station.
 The station manager was an American, A. Vance Hallack, who had previously operated the Baghdad Television Station in Iraq.
 Before coming to the Middle East, Hallack had managed NBC's colour division.

-At its launch, TVI had the sponsorship of numerous blue chip Western companies, RCA, General Tire, Pepsi-Cola, Autolite, Squibb and Volkswagen, Sabet having opened the first Pepsi-Cola plant in Iran in 1955.
+At its launch, TVI had the sponsorship of numerous blue chip Western companies, such as RCA, General Tire, Pepsi-Cola, Autolite, Squibb and Volkswagen, Sabet having opened the first Pepsi-Cola plant in Iran in 1955.
 However, by 1963, it claimed to have lost 70 million rials, and its owners attempted to sell the station to the government, but by then it had already approved plans for its own television network.